Zoom

 After the rooms have been created, either in advance or during the meeting, the Breakout Rooms button opens the Breakout Rooms management window.

-From that window, you can:
+In the window, you can:

 1. Name and delete the room